More Able Provision

 Once identified, More Able students are placed on the More Able register.
 This register is reviewed and updated regularly during the academic year.
 More Able students are not removed from the list if underperforming; instead, additional intervention is agreed for these students.

-The school also offers a significant range of enrichment programmes that provide further challenge and fulfilment for our More Able students:
+The school also offers a significant range of enrichment programmes that provide further challenge and fulfilment for our More Able students that may include:

 - Duke of Edinburgh Award